ultraleap/leapc-python-bindings/leapc-cffi/README.md

 This will try to use the LeapC shared object from your install of Gemini Hand Tracking.
 This module assumes that you have the Leap SDK installed in the default location.
-If this is not the case for you, you can use an environment variable for define the installation location.
+If this is not the case for you, you can use an environment variable to define the installation location.
 Define the environment variable `LEAPSDK_INSTALL_LOCATION` to the path of the `LeapSDK` folder, if you have installed to a custom location or moved it somewhere else.

 Example: